Cyprus Space Exploration Organisation: Notable achievements and awards

-CSEO's Chief of International Relations has been awarded the Distinguished Service Award 2017 of the International Astronautical Federation, for extraordinary dedication and commitment, in service of the Federation (March 2017).
+The Chief of International Relations of CSEO has been awarded the Distinguished Service Award 2017 of the International Astronautical Federation, for extraordinary dedication and commitment, in service of the Federation (March 2017).

-CSEO's president and vice-president have been elected corresponding members to the International Academy of Astronautics, for outstanding contribution to space exploration (July 2017).
+The President and vice-president of CSEO have been elected corresponding members to the International Academy of Astronautics, for outstanding contribution to space exploration (July 2017).

-CSEO's head of education and outreach has been elected corresponding member to the International Academy of Astronautics, for outstanding contribution to space exploration (Oct 2019).
+The Head of Education and Outreach of CSEO has been elected corresponding member to the International Academy of Astronautics, for outstanding contribution to space exploration (Oct 2019).

-CSEO's president has been appointed as vice-chair of the COSPAR Panel on Innovative Solutions (PoIS) (Oct 2020).
+The President of CSEO has been appointed as vice-chair of the COSPAR Panel on Innovative Solutions (PoIS) (Oct 2020).

-CSEO's president has been selected by the International Astronomical Union (IAU) to be honored with the title of “Honorary Member” of the IAU, for his significant contribution to the progress of astronomical research in his country (Aug 2021).
+The President of CSEO has been selected by the International Astronomical Union (IAU) to be honored with the title of “Honorary Member” of the IAU, for his significant contribution to the progress of astronomical research in his country (Aug 2021).

+The President and the Head of Innovation of CSEO have been recognized by the Hellenic Foundation for Culture, of the Hellenic Republic, as Ambassadors of Hellenic Culture for the contribution to space exploration and innovation (May 2023).

+The Chief Innovation Officer of CSEO, who has been organising since 2013 the NASA Space Apps Challenge (Cyprus), ActInSpace (Cyprus), DefInSpace (Cyprus) and the International Moon Village Association Hackathon (globally), that mentored and facilitated multiple global wins at NASA and EU, has been awarded by NASA at a ceremony at NASA HQ for "outstanding leadership in empowering the next generation to address challenges we face on Earth and in space" (June 2024).

 Mission and goals

 CSEO states its mission and vision as:Our mission and vision is to galvanise human potential into high-tech innovation and cooperation.
 The universe and space exploration has always fascinated the human spirit and unites humanity under the same sky.
 Hence we - the Cyprus Space Exploration Organisation (CSEO) - with our vision and goals as our compass have been highly active in forging international collaborations and igniting innovation and technological growth, with impressive and captivating results that are of public benefit.When joining the IAF, CSEO stated that its first mission was to promote Cyprus as one of the leading space-faring nations, and stated the following goals in relation to Cyprus: